HMS-Analytical-Software/sdmx-technical-documentation-rest/docs/registry_specification/3_Scope_of_the_SDMX_Registry_Repository.md

     or Metadata Provision Agreement, respectively.

 ![](media/image4.png)
-/// caption
+/// figure-caption
-Figure 1: Schematic of the Basic Structural Artefacts in the SDMX-IM
+Schematic of the Basic Structural Artefacts in the SDMX-IM
 ///

 Note that in Figure 1 (but also most of the relevant subsequent figures)